Shared Spaces Overview

 How External Approval Works

-3. Access is granted only after both approvals.
-Note: Internal Spaces do not require approval.
+3. Access is granted only after both approvals are complete.
+Note that Internal Spaces do not require approval.

 View As Collaborator